deepgram-starters/project-template/Starter-01/README.md

 ### Manual

-Follow these steps to get started with this demo.
+Follow these steps to get started with this starter application.

 <!-- Edit as appropriate -->